-(4) A Schedule 13G/A filed with the Securities and Exchange Commission on January 23, 2015 indicates that BlackRock, Inc., acting as a parent holding company, reported that it has sole voting power over 1,865,955 shares of Common Stock, shared voting power over no shares of Common Stock, sole dispositive power over 1,914,691 shares of Common Stock and shared dispositive power over no shares of Common Stock.
+(4) An amended Schedule 13G/A filed with the Securities and Exchange Commission on January 27, 2016 indicates that BlackRock, Inc., acting as a parent holding company, reported that it has sole voting power over 2,062,848 shares of Common Stock, shared voting power over no shares of Common Stock, sole dispositive power over 2,111,442 shares of Common Stock and shared dispositive power over no shares of Common Stock.

-(5) As reported on an amended Schedule 13G filed with the Securities and Exchange Commission on February 11, 2015.
-According to this filing, Vanguard Group, Inc. possessed sole voting power over 34,023 shares of Common Stock with no shared voting power and sole dispositive power over 1,517,627 shares of Common Stock with shared dispositive power over 32,123 shares of Common Stock.
+(5) As reported on an amended Schedule 13G/A filed with the Securities and Exchange Commission on February 9, 2016.
+The amended Schedule 13G indicates that Dimensional Fund Advisors LP, in its capacity as investment adviser to certain commingled group trusts and separate accounts, has the sole voting power over 1,928,303 shares of Common Stock, shared voting power over no shares of Common Stock, sole dispositive power over 1,940,016 shares of Common Stock and shared dispositive power over no shares of Common Stock that are owned by such companies, trusts, and account s.

-(6) As reported on a Schedule 13G filed with the Securities and Exchange Commission on February 13, 2015 by FMR LLC ("FMR"), a parent holding company.
-FMR had sole voting power over 11,656 shares of Common Stock, shared voting power over no shares of Common Stock, sole dispositive power over 1,391,691 shares of Common Stock, and shared dispositive power over no shares of Common Stock.
+(6) As reported on a Schedule 13G filed with the Securities and Exchange Commission on February 12, 2016 by LSV Asset Management ("LSV"), an investment advisor, LSV had sole voting power over 606,619 shares of Common Stock, shared voting power over no shares of Common Stock, sole dispositive power over 1,174,638 shares of Common Stock, and shared dispositive power over no shares of Common Stock.